zalando/zally/README.md

 ### Roadmap

-For [version 1.0](https://github.com/zalando-incubator/zally/milestone/1) we focus on these three main areas:
+For [version 1.1](https://github.com/zalando-incubator/zally/milestone/1) we focus on these three main areas:

 - improve rule implementations
 - improve CLI user experience
 - improve web UI
+- use better integration testing approaches

-Feel free to contribute on related issues for version 1.0.
+Feel free to contribute on related issues for version 1.1.

 Afterwards we focus on Github integration and more sophisticated features.